Efficient Scaling of LLM Training with Flexible Context Parallelism: Experiments

-To compare the end-to-end performance of DHP against the baselines, we conduct training on three multimodal datasets (MSRVTT, InternVid, and OpenVid) using InternVL3/2.5 and Qwen3VL models of varying sizes (2B, 4B, and 8B).
-As shown in Figure~\ref{fig:train w vit}, DHP consistently outperforms the best baseline (DeepSpeed or Megatron-LM) across all configurations, achieving speedups ranging from $1.14\times$ (InternVL3-8B on MSRVTT) to $1.35\times$ (InternVL3-8B on OpenVid).
-The improvement is particularly pronounced on the diverse and complex OpenVid dataset, where DHP attains a $1.35\times$ speedup with the InternVL3-8B model and maintains robust gains (e.g., $1.28\times$ for InternVL2.5-4B and $1.32\times$ for Qwen3VL-8B).
-Notably, DHP delivers consistent speedups exceeding $1.2\times$ for 14 out of 18 configurations, with the highest accelerations observed on larger models (e.g., 8B) and more complex datasets like OpenVid.
-These results demonstrate DHP's effectiveness across diverse multimodal scenarios while scaling to larger model architectures.
+\textbf{LLM Training Performance.} To compare the end-to-end performance of FCP against the baselines on text-only LLM workloads, we conduct training on three text datasets (GitHub, CommonCrawl, and Wikipedia) using Qwen3 and Llama-family models of varying sizes (1B, 1.7B, 3B, 4B, and 8B).
+As shown in Figure~\ref{fig:text-model-comparison}, FCP consistently outperforms the best baseline (DeepSpeed or Megatron-LM) across all configurations, achieving speedups ranging from 1.05$\times$ (Llama3.2-1B on Wikipedia) to 1.37$\times$ (Qwen3-8B on GitHub).
+The improvement is particularly pronounced on long-tail text corpora, where FCP attains 1.37$\times$ and 1.36$\times$ speedups on GitHub with Qwen3-8B and Llama3-8B, respectively, and maintains robust gains on CommonCrawl (e.g., 1.30$\times$ for Qwen3-8B and 1.29$\times$ for Llama3-8B).
+Notably, FCP delivers speedups exceeding 1.2$\times$ for 8 out of 18 configurations, with the highest accelerations observed on larger models and datasets with heavier long-tail sequence distributions.
+These results demonstrate that FCP effectively improves text-only LLM training while scaling to larger model architectures.

+\textbf{Unfrozen MLLM Training Performance.} We further compare the end-to-end performance of FCP against the baselines on unfrozen MLLM training, where the vision encoder, projector, and LLM are trained jointly.
+We conduct experiments on three multimodal datasets (MSRVTT, InternVid, and OpenVid) using InternVL3 and Qwen3VL models of varying sizes (2B, 4B, and 8B).
+As shown in Figure~\ref{fig:unfrozen-mllm-comparison}, FCP consistently outperforms the best baseline across all configurations, achieving speedups ranging from 1.14$\times$ (InternVL3-2B on InternVid) to 1.38$\times$ (InternVL3-8B on MSRVTT).
+The improvement is particularly pronounced on larger 8B models, where FCP reaches 1.38$\times$ and 1.35$\times$ speedups for InternVL3-8B on MSRVTT and OpenVid, respectively, and also maintains strong gains for Qwen3VL-8B (1.37$\times$ on MSRVTT and 1.34$\times$ on OpenVid).
+Notably, FCP delivers speedups exceeding 1.2$\times$ for 15 out of 18 configurations, showing stable benefits under the heterogeneous computation of unfrozen MLLM training.
+These results demonstrate FCP's effectiveness across diverse multimodal scenarios while scaling to larger model architectures.